Critical Damping as a Momentum Schedule: Multi-Seed Validation, a Hybrid Recipe, and an Exhaustive Negative Result on Surgical Layer Selection: Related Work

 \paragraph{Physics-informed optimization.} Karoni et al.~\cite{karoni2026adaptive} independently derive a momentum--learning-rate coupling from Hamiltonian mechanics, obtaining per-parameter adaptive damping (iKFAD, Cubic Damping, CADAM).
 Their framework is more general: per-parameter friction, cubic damping terms, bridges the Adam--mSGD gap on Transformers. \emph{Difference:} their work is an optimizer; ours is a diagnostic.
 We compare directly in Section~\ref{sec:exp3} and find that layer-level correction (ours and iKFAD-guided) outperforms their per-parameter correction.

 \paragraph{Adaptive methods.} Adam~\cite{kingma2015adam} and AdamW~\cite{loshchilov2019decoupled} adapt the effective learning rate per parameter using gradient statistics.
 Polyak~\cite{polyak1964some} introduced the heavy-ball method; Nesterov~\cite{nesterov1983method} proposed a lookahead variant; Sutskever et al.~\cite{sutskever2013importance} established $\mu=0.9$ as a practical default.
-Cutkosky et al.~\cite{cutkosky2024marginal} show that momentum's marginal value diminishes for small learning rates---consistent with our analysis where $\mu_c \to 1$ as $\alpha \to 0$.
+Wang et al.~\cite{cutkosky2024marginal} show that momentum's marginal value diminishes for small learning rates---consistent with our analysis where $\mu_c \to 1$ as $\alpha \to 0$.
+Closest to our schedule are momentum \emph{tuners and schedules}: YellowFin~\cite{zhang2017yellowfin} tunes momentum and learning rate jointly from a local quadratic model with a closed-loop controller; Sun et al.~\cite{sun2021adaptive} derive an adaptive momentum from quadratic optimization; Demon~\cite{chen2019demon} decays momentum over training by a fixed rule. \emph{Difference:} all three add machinery (estimators, controllers, or decay hyperparameters), whereas Eq.~\ref{eq:main} is a closed-form function of the existing learning-rate schedule with nothing to estimate or tune.
+We also note the classical exact result for quadratics---the optimal discrete momentum $\mu^* = (1-\sqrt{\alpha\lambda})^2 = 1 - 2\sqrt{\alpha\lambda} + \alpha\lambda$---of which our schedule is the first-order (small-$\alpha$) approximation at unit curvature; and concurrent work on critically damped momentum near interpolation~\cite{muscarnera2026critical}.

 \paragraph{Knowledge editing and model repair.} Meng et al.~\cite{meng2022locating,meng2023memit} developed ROME and MEMIT for locating and editing factual associations in GPT models by modifying MLP weights in specific layers. \emph{Difference:} they edit specific facts via causal tracing; we diagnose general error patterns via gradient norms on misclassified inputs.
 Zou et al.~\cite{zou2023representation} proposed Representation Engineering, which reads and controls high-level concepts via population-level representations. \emph{Difference:} they identify \emph{directions} in activation space; we identify \emph{layers} where errors concentrate.
-Lee et al.~\cite{lee2023surgical} showed that surgical fine-tuning of a subset of layers can match or outperform full fine-tuning for distribution shifts. \emph{Difference:} they showed \emph{that} surgical fine-tuning works; we provide a principled method for \emph{which layers to target}.
+Lee et al.~\cite{lee2023surgical} showed that surgical fine-tuning of a subset of layers can match or outperform full fine-tuning for distribution shifts. \emph{Difference:} they showed \emph{that} surgical fine-tuning works; we test a principled selection rule for \emph{which layers to target} and show, via an exhaustive 35-combination baseline (Section~\ref{sec:exhaustive}), that it does not outperform random selection --- the rule's reliable signal is harm avoidance.
 Recent work on hierarchical alignment~\cite{hierarchical2025} decomposes objectives across functionally specialized layer blocks in LLMs.